All Species Day Details

 Since 1989, we have been celebrating All Species Day in Montpelier.
 Usually held on the first Sunday in May, it begins at Noon in Hubbard Park with calling in the creatures of the four directions, honoring the awakening Spring with song, dance, and puppet pageantry.
 Everyone is invited to come dressed as their favorite species and join in the festivities.
 The parade leaves the park after 1pm and arrives at the Statehouse 2:30pm for the Birth of Spring Pageant, Maypole dancing, and more.
 Mark you calendars and join us in celebrating the interdependence of all of the earth's beauty and bounty.

-All Species Day is being celebrated on Sunday, April 30, 2023 ~ 12 - 4pm
+All Species Day is being celebrated on Sunday, May 5, 2024 ~ 12 - 4pm

 Come Dressed as your Favorite Species and join in Celebrating our Interdependence with All of Life.

-Sunday, April 30 - All Species Day
+Sunday, May 5 - All Species Day

 12 - 1 pm- Hubbard Park - Calling All Species, arrival of the Stag King, and line-up for Parade